See MapTrack in action

 Recommendations

-• UV-resistant QR codes
+• UV-resistant QR codes: QR codes that resist fading from sunlight.

 2. Use Digital Check-In/Check-Out Workflows